PyAntony/chat-rooms-app/README.md

 **- Sending messages:**

-messages are received and displayed without refreshing the web page.
+Messages are received and displayed without refreshing the web page.
 Alerts are also displayed when users enter or leave the room.
 This is accomplished mainly using the classical Flask-SocketIO-JavaScript scheme but also through the storage of messages and room visits.
 A user joins the room when entering, but doesn’t leave the room until he actually clicks on a button to either go back to the list of channels or change the nickname; this is when the room name is removed from his/her list of visits.
 The following example shows the interaction a user “antony” (on chrome) on the left and “Fred” (on chromium) on the right.
-The next image shows Fred clicking the “Change Nickname” button and leaving the room.
+The second image shows Fred clicking the “Change Nickname” button and leaving the room.

 <br /><br />
 <kbd>![interaction](https://github.com/PyAntony/project2-PyAntony/blob/master/images/interaction.png)</kbd>